 A debt consolidation loan is a debt solution where an individual takes out one loan to pay off the many creditors they currently have, resulting in a single payment made each month to the loan company.

-Debt consolidation loans are an attractive solution to people in debt because it’s a quick fix to end collection calls, eliminates the need to pay multiple creditors every month, and some lenders do not usually require credit checks, as a bank would.
+Debt consolidation loans are an attractive solution to people in debt because it’s a quick fix to end collection calls, eliminate the need to pay multiple creditors every month, and some lenders do not usually require credit checks, as a bank would.
 These may seem like benefits in the short-term but there can be long-term implications.

 Simply consolidating your debts with a loan may not be the right solution for you.
 If the combined interest rate on your loan is higher than what you are currently paying to your individual creditors, then you might find yourself in more debt than you started with.
 In many cases, people find they have actually increased their payments not decreased them by choosing to take on a consolidation loan.

-Examples of High Interest Loans:
+Examples of High-Interest Loans:

 The average interest rate on credit cards in Canada is 19%.
 The Canadian Government law is that Lenders are not legally permitted to charge interest rates that exceed 60%.
 There are various types of non-bank loans, all of which have high-interest rates: